akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 A few years ago, I was frustrated by the limitations of my hardware.
 Today, I'm excited about what's possible when you focus on efficiency and smart design.
 NanoVLM-Lab is my contribution to changing how we think about model training.

-I hope it helps you validate your ideas, accelerate your research, and build amazing things - all without needing a supercomputer.
+I hope this project helps you validate your ideas, accelerate your research, and would love to see this project contribute to bigger more amazing developments.

 **- Akash Kamalesh**